andrewchungxam/2019MiddlewareBotTemplate/README.md

 - TemplateMiddleware2.cs
 - TemplateMiddleware3.cs

 When you want to add your own middleware, you'll need to know where all the middleware pieces need to be declared.
-Search in the project for TemplateMiddleware3 as an example.
+Search in the entire project for TemplateMiddleware3 as an example.
+You'll notice it appear a few times: Startup.cs and the AdapterWithErrorHander.cs - and sometimes more than once.

 ### CounterStateMiddlewareBot
 The other project is called CounterStateMiddlewareBot.